WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Random Thoughts/Constant Comment (Not The Tea).md

 Itts Still A Fun Game But Playing From Scratch Is Disorientating And Also Cookie Clicker Since I Dont Beeive I Brought That Up Yet

-Ive Also Been Enjoying The McMaster's Guide To Homicide <b>Murder Your Employer<b>
+Ive Also Been Enjoying The McMaster's Guide To Homicide <b>Murder Your Employer</b>

 Headacheee